damontes/demo-lens-chrome-extension/README.md

 # Zendesk Explore Data Simulator

-A Chrome extension that allows you to create dashboards, manage configurations, and simulate realistic, production-like data for Zendesk Explore.
+A Chrome extension that allows you to create scenarios, manage configurations, and simulate realistic, production-like data for Zendesk Explore.

 ---